samsonmusumuri/StackOverflow-2022-Survey-Analysis/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Data is directly taken from [StackOverflow](https://insights.stackoverflow.com/survey/) and licensed under the ODbL license.
+Data is directly taken from [StackOverflow](https://insights.stackoverflow.com/survey/)

+This database - The Public 2022 Stack Overflow Developer Survey Results - is made available under the Open Database License (ODbL): http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/